VAT reverse charge: Everything you need to know

 When does the VAT reverse charge apply?

-HMRC love a list and go into exacting detail on their website for the specific goods and services the reverse VAT reverse charge applies to within each area.
+HMRC loves a list and goes into exacting detail on their website for the specific goods and services the VAT reverse charge applies to within each area.

-Since you asked so nicely, here’s an example list of building services the VAT reverse charge does apply to within construction services or CIS scheme:
+Here’s an example list of building services the VAT reverse charge applies to within construction services or CIS scheme:

 When does the VAT reverse charge NOT apply?